kbh145/doublecorrection/README.md

 dcivreg.ado : Stata code for implementing doubly-corrected robust variance estimator in cross-sectional IV/GMM setup.
 See attached help file (dcivreg.sthlp) for details.

 dcxtab.ado : Stata code for implementing doubly-corrected robust variance estimator in dynamic panel data setup.
 Usage of command is similar to xtabond2.

+Contributors:

+Bruce Hansen, University of Wisconsin-Madison
+Jungbin Hwang, University of Connecticut
+Byunghoon Kang, Lancaster University
+Seojeong Lee, University of New SouthWales

+Related Papers:

+Hansen and Lee (2019), Inference for Iterated GMM under Misspecification Hwang, Kang and Lee (2019), A Doubly Corrected Robust Variance Estimator for Linear GMM